-- 1. Listen, listen!
+2. Listen, listen, listen!
 Ask around to find out who are the best "authentic" players in any one genre, or do some snooping on Spotify playlists (just search "old time", "bluegrass" etc. on Spotify and check out the playlists that come up).
-For your listening practice, start by choosing one style of fiddling to start with.
 Then do your Suzuki practice by listening to these musicians over and over again.
 It's best if you can pick 3-5 tunes you want to learn from some of the more respected musicians in the genre, and just listen to those tracks over and over and over again.
-Make sure you actually like the recordings you've chosen. - 2.
-When you do start practicing start by taking out bowings all together.
+Make sure you actually like the recordings you've chosen.

+3. When you do start practicing - start by taking out bowings all together.
 The bowings used in fiddle music are particular to the style of fiddle music, and very different from classical music.
 So start by removing your classical habits.
-Practice that way for a while, and get used to a less smooth way of playing. - 3.
-Take out vibrato.
-There are some places where a little bit of vibrato might be used (especially in bluegrass), but for the most part, it's avoided, so it's a good habit to get out of for the time being. - 4.
-Make it sound "ugly."
+Practice that way for awhile, and get used to a less smooth way of playing.

+4. Take out vibrato.
+There are some places where a little bit of vibrato might be used (especially in bluegrass), but for the most part, it's avoided, so it's a good habit to get out of for the time being.

+5. Make it sound "ugly."
 No... uglier..
 This is not to say that fiddle music is ugly.
 Obviously I don't think so.
 But classical violinists often try to make their playing about 20 notches "prettier" than it should be for fiddle music.
-This is dance music, so picture other dance music dubstep, hip-hop, etc...
+This is dance music, So picture other dance music - dubstep, hip-hop, etc...
 That's the energy we're going for here.